clbarnes/citepy/README.md

               [--verbose] [--date-accessed DATE_ACCESSED] [--version]
               [package ...]

+Fetch citation data from software package repositories.

 positional arguments:
   package               names of packages you want to cite, optionally with
-                        (full) version string. e.g. numpy==1.16.3
+                        (full) version string. e.g. 'numpy==1.16.3'
-                        beautifulsoup4==4.7.1 .
-Note that version strings are handled differently by different repositories, and may be ignored.
-In particular, any non-exact version constraint is ignored.
+                        'beautifulsoup4==4.7.1' .
+Note that version strings
+                        are handled differently by different repositories, and may be ignored.
+In particular, any non-exact version constraint is ignored. '-' will read a newline- separated list from stdin.

 optional arguments:
   -h, --help            show this help message and exit